-[To be updated]
+FFS for how to protect n2, n25, n70 and whether A-MPR required.

+FFS on whether A-MPR is required for n255.

 7.4.2.2.3 Output power dynamics

 For Transmit OFF power and Power control, the framework and requirements for existing TN UE can be reused for satellite UE.
 The transmit OFF power is -50 dBm for 20MHz.